ubarsc/pylidar/doc/source/commandline.rst

 For ASCII Formats you need to specify all the columns and their types in the input file.
 This can be done with the --coltype option multiple times, once for each column.
 This takes two parameters, first is the column name, second is the data type.
 The data type can be one of: INT8, UINT8, INT16, UINT16, INT32, UINT32, INT64, UINT64, FLOAT32, FLOAT64.
-You also need to specify with columns are pulse columns with the --pulsecols.
+For Time Sequential data, you also need to specify with columns are pulse columns with the --pulsecols.
 This needs to be a comma separated list of column names that are to be treated as pulses.
 Here is an example::

     pylidar_translate --input data.dat.gz --output data.spdv4 --format SPDV4 \